April 2026

 TL;DR

-Update — Apr 25.
+Apr 25 update.
 Wider per-sample search shows up where it matters for RL.
 On a fresh 877-problem olympiad pool the panel has 382 variance-band problems against thinking's 209: the only regime where group-relative RLVR generates non-zero gradient, and a 1.83× ratio in panel's favor.
-100 RL steps on that band carry panel from 14% to 29% on a shared held-out, with per-source gains scaling with training-pool representation.
+100 RL steps on that band carry panel from 14% to 29% on a shared held-out.
+That's about half of vanilla thinking's pre-RL ~60% on the same problems, but more than double panel's own starting point.
 Training adapter: LoRA rank 32 on the frozen base, four to five orders of magnitude under the baseline's post-training compute.
+A matched-compute thinking LoRA would distinguish scaffold from RL recipe.
+That experiment has not yet run.

 The default reasoning scaffold is <think>: a long private monologue, often tens of thousands of tokens, before the answer.
 Every frontier lab ships a thinking model.
 The format has become invisible the way "let's think step by step" became invisible a few years before it.